mrozowjj/reading-notes/code201/read02.md

 ### Why is it important to use semantic elements in our HTML?

+Using semantic elements makes it easier to sytle the page which allows you to present information to the user easier by increasing readability and defining structure.

 ### How many levels of headings are there in HTML?

 HTML has 6 different levels of headings.